Remembrance poppy: In the United Kingdom

 In 1993, The Royal British Legion complained that Cannon Fodder, a video game with an anti-war message, had planned to use a poppy on its cover.
 The Legion, along with some politicians, called it "offensive to millions" and "monstrous".
-The publisher was forced to change the cover before the game was released.
+The cover was changed before the game was released.

 Within the United Kingdom, there has been growing controversy over the Poppy Appeal.
 Some—including a few British Army veterans—have argued that the Poppy Appeal has become excessive, that it has been used to marshal support for British military activities, and that poppy wearing has become seen as compulsory for public figures.
 In 2006, Channel 4 newsreader Jon Snow described the pressure to wear a poppy as "poppy fascism".
 Columnist Dan O'Neill wrote in 2011 that "presenters and politicians seem to compete in a race to be first – poppies start sprouting in mid-October while the absence of a poppy is interpreted as absence of concern for the war dead, almost as an unpatriotic act of treachery."
 Likewise, Jonathan Bartley of the religious think-tank Ekklesia said "Public figures in Britain are urged, indeed in many cases, required, to wear ... the red poppy, almost as an article of faith.
 There is a political correctness about the red poppy."
 Journalist Robert Fisk complained in 2011 that the poppy had become a seasonal "fashion accessory" and that people were "ostentatiously wearing a poppy for social or work-related reasons, to look patriotic when it suited them."

-In 2010, a small group of British Army veterans issued an open letter complaining that the Poppy Appeal had become excessive and garish, that it was being used to marshal support behind British military interventions, and that people were being pressured into wearing poppies.
-In 2014, the same group protested by holding an alternative remembrance service: they walked to The Cenotaph under the banner "Never Again" with a wreath of white poppies to acknowledge civilians killed in war.
+In 2010, a group of British Army veterans issued an open letter complaining that the Poppy Appeal had become excessive and garish, that it was being used to marshal support behind British military interventions, and that people were being pressured into wearing poppies.
+In 2014, the same group protested by holding an alternative remembrance service: they walked to the Cenotaph under the banner "Never Again" with a wreath of white poppies to acknowledge civilians killed in war.
 Their tops bore the message "War is Organised Murder", a quote from Harry Patch, one of the last surviving veterans of World War I.

 British Prime Minister David Cameron rejected a request from Chinese officials to remove his poppy during his visit to Beijing on Remembrance Day in 2010.
-The poppy was deemed offensive because it was assumed to be connected with First and Second Opium Wars of the 19th century.
+The officials had deemed the poppy offensive because they assumed it to be connected with the Opium Wars of the mid-19th century.